learn-compsci/webtop/README.md

 1. Download `webtop` by clicking on [this link](https://github.com/learn-compsci/webtop/archive/refs/heads/main.zip).
 It should download a `.zip` file.
 Unzip into a folder of your choice (but remember where it is!)

 2. Install Docker for your platform.
-This is what ultimately runs `webtop`.
+Docker is the technology that what ultimately runs `webtop`.
       - Windows: https://docs.docker.com/desktop/setup/install/windows-install/
       - Mac: https://docs.docker.com/desktop/setup/install/mac-install/
       - Linux-based: https://docs.docker.com/engine/install/

 3. Now, start `webtop` via the scripts we provide.
-      - Windows: double click on `windows.bat`.
+      - Windows: double click on `windows-start.bat`.
 You may have to click "More Info" on the popup that appears to force Windows to run this script.
-      - Mac/Linux: see the advanced commands below (`docker compose up`) in your Terminal.
+      - Mac / Linux
+        - Open a Terminal window in the folder that you unzipped.
+          - Mac: The easiest way is to follow these instructions while having the folder opened in Finder: https://apple.stackexchange.com/a/438999
+          - Linux: you probably know what to do, otherwise typically right clicking within the folder will show you a "Open in Terminal" option or similar
+        - Type the command `docker compose up` and press ENTER.

       You may need to right-click on the file and make it executable in some way, or click yes on a popup, before it can run.
 The scripts should cause a terminal window to pop up and stay open.